django-denmark/2023.djangoday.dk/content/cfp.md

 date: "2023-01-14"
 ---

-Djangonauts from in and around Denmark are meeting up for the third edition of Django Day, to be held April 14th 2023.
+Djangonauts from in and around Denmark are meeting up for the third edition of Django Day, to be held on October 6th 2023.
 It will be a full day of talks, followed by an evening of social events.

 Come and meet your local and excellent community and share with them.